What you should know about Japanese culture, customs, and society

 Safety comes first in Japan

 Japan is one of the safest countries in the world.
 Japan registered 710 homicides in 2017 (0,3 per 100,000 inhabitants, the smalled rate in the world after Macao).
 Basically, all violent crimes are at a dropping trend since the mid-2000s.
-Besides, Japan ranks 9th in the Global Peace Index 2019, which analyses from crime rates to terrorist threats to consider a country peaceful or not.
-Japan is within the most peaceful spectrum along with Iceland, Portugal, Australia or Denmark.
-Just for comparison, the United States ranked 128th (in the red flag spectrum).
+Besides, Japan ranks 9th in the Global Peace Index, which analyses from crime rates to terrorist threats to consider a country peaceful or not.
+Japan is within the most peaceful spectrum along with Iceland, Portugal, Australia, or Denmark.
+Just for comparison, the United States ranks 128th (in the red flag spectrum).

 Japanese love pets

 And, above all, there is Hachiko, the Akita dog that died while waiting for his deceased owner at Shibuya station for nine years.
-Hachiko has its deserved monument, just like a hero, and millions (including us) take their pictures there to honor him.
+Hachiko has its deserved monument, just like a hero, and millions take pictures there to honor him.
+Hachiko is today a considerable part of Japanese modern culture and was turned into several films, like the Hollywood adaptation with Richard Gere.

 Japan has the world’s oldest and most active population